-Once the spinach cools down, blend it to puree in a food processor or blender.
+Once the spinach cools down, blend to a puree in a food processor or blender.
 You can add couple of teaspoons of water to facilitate blending.

 Spinach is now ready to go into the final dish.
-You can even prep this step a day in advance, just make sure that you store the spinach puree in the refrigerator.
+You can prepare this puree a day in advance, and store it in the refrigerator.

 Collect 1 onion, a nub of ginger, 2 medium garlic clove, 2 tomatoes and 1 Thai chili (optional).